bloomer1/TrojanNow/README.md

 b.
 Make a simple GUI for login, and make some basic calls to component methods

 c.
 Start implementing connectors which will pass data to necessary components.

+For Signup

+You can see int he info log section all the data entered by the user